Rick Orman: Minister of Energy: 1989–1992

-Career following political service: 1993-present
+Career following political service: 1993–present

 Since Orman's return to the private sector, he has remained active as an officer and board member in a number of privately held and publicly traded companies.

+He currently operates a consultancy practice offering advice on government relations and public policy.

 From 1994 to 1998, Orman founded and served as chairman and CEO of Kappa Energy Company Inc., an international energy exploration company active in Yemen, Columbia and Egypt.
 In 1999, Kappa merged with Vanguard Oil Corporation, where Orman sat on the board of directors until 2000.
-In April 2003, he co-founded Exceed Energy Inc. and served as vice-chairman until September 2005.
+In April 2003, he co-founded Exceed Energy Inc. and served as executive vice-chairman until September 2005.
 He was founder, director and chief executive of NOR Energy AS from 2005 to 2011, a private company with assets in the North Sea, Tanzania, Australia and Czech Republic.
 He was also board director of Novatel Inc. (NASDAQ) until its takeover in 2007.
-Orman was a founding board director and former lead director of Daylight Energy Ltd. (TSX).
-Daylight was acquired by Sinopec International Petroleum Exploration and Production Corp (SIPC) and he continued as independent director of the Sinopec Daylight Energy Ltd. until July 2013.
-In November 2011 Orman was appointed by the Alberta Office of the Premier as senior advisor for the Northern Alberta Development Strategy.
-Orman is principal of PLM Consultants Ltd. Since September 2012 he has served as chairman of the board of WesCan Energy Corp, a company listed on the TSXV.
-From September, 2015 to September 2018, he was a consultant with Canadian Strategy Group as senior counsel.
-Orman was appointed as an independent non-executive director of Persta Resources Inc on April 26, 2016.
-Mr. Orman is chairman of the remuneration committee and a member of the audit and risk committee of the board.
-On March 10, 2017, Persta completed its initial public offering and began trading on the main board of the Hong Kong Stock Exchange (HKEX).He is currently chairman of CannaPharmaRx, on the board of directors of Spoke Resources Ltd., and Acting CEO and Director of Surmont Resources Ltd.
+Orman was a founding board director and Lead Director of Daylight Energy Ltd. (TSX).
+Daylight was acquired by Sinopec International Petroleum Exploration and Production Corp (SIPC) and he continued as independent director of Sinopec Daylight Energy Ltd. until July 2013.
+In November 2011 Orman was appointed by the Alberta Office of the Premier as Senior Advisor for the Northern Alberta Development Strategy.
+From September 2012-September 2023 he served as chairman of the board of WesCan Energy Corp.(TSXV).
+From September 2015 to September 2018, he was Senior Counsel at Canadian Strategy Group.
+From April 26, 2016 to August 1, 2023 Orman was an independent non-executive director of Persta Resources Inc.(Hong Kong Stock Exchange)He also served as Chairman of the Board of Sabre Inc from 2020-September 2025.
+He is currently chairman of CannaPharmaRx Inc.(NASDAQ), on the board of directors of Spoke Resources Ltd.From 2021–2023 Orman has served as CEO and director of Surmont Energy Ltd.

+On 23 August 2023, Rick Orman announced on X that he will contest for the presidency of the United Conservative Party at the AGM to be held at the Grey Eagle Resort on 3–4 November 2023.

-Community involvement
+Community Activities and Volunteerism

 Orman has been deeply involved in the Alberta volunteer community beginning with the YWCA, where he worked with inner-city children as a teen.
 Since then, he has been involved with the Calgary Chamber of Commerce, the Calgary Exhibition and Stampede, Citizen Advocacy for the Disabled and the Chrysalis Foundation for the Mentally and Physically Handicapped.

-He also coached Bantam and High School football in the Calgary area.
+He played football at Crescent Heights High School (Calgary), Calgary Colts, University of Calgary and Eastern Washington University and subsequently coached Bantam and High School football in the Calgary area.

 Additionally, Orman has been an honorary chairman for the Aga Khan Partnership Walk (Calgary, 1990 and 1991), Philippine Earthquake Disaster Relief Fund (Alberta, 1990), and the African Famine Relief (Alberta, 1992).

-Clean Air Strategic Award of Recognition as co-founder.
+He currently serves on the board of directors of Contemporary Calgary Art Gallery.